WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students-data-commons.md

 The Research Software Engineer Intern role will:

-- Assist in testing and implementing data models for the proof-of-concept data lakehouse / data commons.
+- Assist in testing and implementing data models for the proof-of-concept data commons.
 - Work with the team to implement conceptual and logical data models that align with project objectives.
 - Support the implementation of data ingestion pipelines for the proof-of-concept.
 - Contribute to the development of data governance practices and policies for the proof-of-concept project.